 Sara is a molecular microbiologist and works on the NERC PARAMO project.
 Sara is jointly supervised with Tim Daniell

 Natalie is a molecular microbiologist and research associate on the BBSRC Bacterial disease project and is jointly supervised with Tim Daniell.

 Rich’s work focuses broadly on how we as a species must simultaneously address the tightly interwoven challenges of growing food demands, food insecurity, and natural ecosystem degradation.
 He works on the sustainable feeds project and is based at the Institute for Marine and Antarctic Studies at the University of Tasmania.
 Rich co-supervised with Julia Blanchard.

 David is an experienced research technician working on the BBSRC Bacterial diseases project, jointly supervised with Jurriaan Ton.

-PhD student (2nd year)
+Self-funding PhD student

 Understanding how the soil microbiome can be used to control greenhouse gas emissions from arable agriculture, jointly supervised with Tim Daniell